Ambient Devices: Services

-Ambient Devices ran a data network called "Ambient Information Network" that sends weather, stock market activity, sport scores, energy pricing and usage using a paging network that utilizes encoded FM radio stations to send out a data broadcast signals to Ambient devices.
+Ambient Devices ran a data network called "Ambient Information Network" that sent weather, stock market activity, sport scores, energy pricing and usage using a paging network that utilizes encoded FM radio stations to send out a data broadcast signals to Ambient devices.
 Ambient stopped transmitting these signals in 2019, rendering devices that were dependent on them useless.

 They also sell forecasting services to utility companies so that customers can reduce their energy usage when utilities are encountering peak usage and need an automated way of reducing energy consumption in homes and businesses.

 Controversy

 Brookstone licensed and sold an Ambient device called the "Brookstone Weathercast Wireless 5-day Forecaster."
 Consumers who bought this weather reporting device found out in February 2018 that Ambient Devices would no longer be sending data to these devices, rendering them e-waste.